mzy2240/ESA/docs/rst/welcome/why.rst

 *   Provides functions to interact with PowerWorld Simulator interface, without the hassle of creating and loading the display auxiliary files
+*   Provides native (but much more performant) methods of contingency analysis and sensitivity analysis
 *   Returns useful data types such as Pandas DataFrames, unlocking a whole new realm of analysis and control capabilities
 *   Gets data from a power system model for other application, like